voke1/buycoins/README.md

 # Helicarrier Challenge App: Buycoins

 This is the solution to the engineering Challenge from Helicarrier.
-Please note that app has been fully tested on Android; Kindly download and install apk here to test app: https://drive.google.com/file/d/1_WJWCdBaNekSLhmD3Z3y0DlHHAJLEiL_/view?usp=sharing
+Please note that app has been fully tested on Android; Kindly download and install apk (on Android Device)here to test app: https://drive.google.com/file/d/1_WJWCdBaNekSLhmD3Z3y0DlHHAJLEiL_/view?usp=sharing

 ## Features